-The Client-Employed Provider Program (CEP) is a program for Medicaid eligible, Oregon seniors and persons with disabilities that require assistance with their Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).
-As implied by the name—Client Employed Provider—the individuals receiving care act as the employer of the care provider or “homecare worker.”
-Homecare workers can work part-time, full-time, or even reside in the aging individual’s home to be on call for 24-hour care.
+The Consumer-Employed Provider (CEP) program is a program for Medicaid eligible Oregon seniors and persons with disabilities that require assistance with their Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).
+As implied by the name, the individuals receiving care act as the employer of the care provider, or “homecare worker.”
+Homecare workers can work part time, full time, or even reside in the aging individual’s home to be on call for 24-hour care.
 These workers provide the eligible individual assistance with tasks, such as toiletry, dressing, mobility, eating, grooming, shopping, and housekeeping, enabling the individual to continue to live at home.

-The CEP program is similar to another Oregon Medicaid program called Independent Choices in that the participant is responsible for choosing their care providers; however under CEP, the state or case manager plays a larger administrative role.
-Individuals enrolled in CEP do not receive cash to pay their caregivers; rather they authorize the state to make payments to them on their behalf.
+The CEP program is similar to another Oregon Medicaid program called Independent Choices in that the participant is responsible for choosing their care provider; however under CEP, the state or case manager plays a larger administrative role.
+Individuals enrolled in CEP do not receive cash to pay their caregivers.
+Rather, they authorize the state to make payments to the caregiver on their behalf.
 In both programs, participants hire, supervise, train, and even dismiss their caregivers, but in the CEP program, the case manager can provide more assistance with these processes.

-Medicaid candidates in Oregon who exceed the financial limits might consider working with a Medicaid planner to help them qualify for the CEP Program.
-These professionals help applicants to re-structure their monetary holdings to conform to Medicaid limits.
+Medicaid candidates in Oregon who exceed the financial limits might consider working with a Medicaid planner to help them qualify for the CEP program.
+These professionals help applicants re-structure their monetary holdings to conform to Medicaid limits.
 Read more.

 Participants work with a case manager who will assess the needs of the individual and then help develop a service plan to meet those needs.
 Services available under CEP include assistance with the following:

 Activities of Daily Living: Assistance with the ADLs includes activities such as bathing, dressing, toileting, grooming, and mobility.